khueue/cfn-reducer/README.md

 ## Reductions Made

-*Needs to be fleshed out.* Take a look at the `test` folder for now, and keep in mind that all transformations are done recursively, until nothing more can be reduced.
+Reductions are made recursively, until nothing more can be reduced.

 ### References